Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 Dr Wynn-Williams offers private consultations in person at Advanced Gynaecology Auckland.
 He will also see private patients from around New Zealand and Pacific Islands by telehealth video conferencing.

-Additionally, Michael has a public position as the Lead in Laparoscopic Gynaecology at Auckland Hospital.
+Additionally, Michael has a public position as the Lead at Minimally Invasive Gynaecology Service (MIGS) at National Women's Health, Auckland Hospital.

 Staff